-Complainant: A person who files a Complaint.
-In some instances, the College may act as a Complainant where it becomes aware of allegations of Sexual Violence or Sexual Misconduct that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law.
+Complainant: A person who files a Complaint; in instances where the College becomes aware of allegations of Sexual Violence or Sexual Misconduct that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law, the College may initiate an investigation.

-Complaint: A formal written statement containing allegations of Sexual Violence or Sexual Misconduct or other violation(s) of this policy.
+Complaint: A written statement alleging Sexual Violence or Sexual Misconduct or other violation(s) of policy.